HarshTambade/Finolax-AI/README.md

 📊 "You overspent on food delivery last week by ₹1,200; target ₹800 less this week."

 ✅ "Great job!
 All your jars are funded and you have ₹5,000 available."

+🤖 NEW: "At current spending rate, you may run out in 12 days (85% confidence)"

+🔍 NEW: "Unusual transaction: ₹3,500 on shopping - 2.5x your average"
 ```

 ### 🏺 Personalized Virtual Jars